hronus123/Main/README.md

-# Customizable Edition Drop Minting Page
+//# Customizable Edition Drop Minting Page

-In this template, we build a page where users can claim NFTs from the [Edition Drop](https://portal.thirdweb.com/pre-built-contracts/edition-drop) contract.
+//In this template, we build a page where users can claim NFTs from the [Edition Drop](https://portal.thirdweb.com/pre-built-contracts/edition-drop) contract.

 ## Tools